 Welcome to Chevening St. Botolph's.
-Usually, we are keen to welcome visitors to our school, hosting regular Open Mornings between October and January, so that prospective families can see the school in action.
-Our COVID-19 arrangements mean this is not safely possible, so at present, there are no Open Mornings.
-Should the restrictions and guidance change, we will gladly be ready to welcome the return of visitors!
-In the meantime, our plans for prospective parents wanting to learn more about our school can be found here.
+We are keen to welcome visitors to our school, hosting regular Open Mornings between October and January, so that prospective families can see the school in action.
+Further information for prospective parents wanting to learn more about our school can be found here.

 Starting in Reception Class